 Saint Petersburg: why not?!?

-Saint Petersburg has emerged as the world’s best cultural destination in 2016’s World Travel Awards.
-The Russian city beat London, New York, Paris, Rome, Venice and Sydney in the Oscars equivalent of the tourism industry.
+Saint Petersburg has emerged as the world’s best cultural destination and the Russian city beat London, New York, Paris, Rome, Venice and Sydney in the Oscars equivalent of the tourism industry.
 So, what does the Venice of the North have in store for tourists?
 Here’s a glimpse of the city’s rich cultural scene and the short mood video about St. Petersburg by Yury Sharov:

 History & Art at The Hermitage

 The Hermitage was initially used as the residence Russia’s Tsars, and now serves as the venue of culture and art much like the Louvre in Paris.
 As one of the biggest art and culture museums in the world, it houses as many as three million works, ranging from ancient antiques to artistic masterpieces.
 If you take one minute to observe each piece, and you do it for a good eight hours per day, it would still take 15 years to view every showcased artifact in the Hermitage.
 Expect to see paintings by influential artists Da Vinci, Rembrandt, Van Dyke and Picasso.
 Step into the lives of the Russian Tsars in the Winter Palace, one of the many buildings in the museum’s complex.
 There are also the Old Hermitage, the Small Hermitage and the New Hermitage to explore, as part of the museum complex that overlooks the Neva River.